wankdanker/node-discover/README.md

 			//could not send on that channel; probably because it is reserved }

+### advertise(objectToAdvertise)
-* advertise - advertise an object or message with each hello packet; this is completely arbitrary. make this object/message whatever you applies to your application that you want your nodes to know about the other nodes.
+Advertise an object or message with each hello packet; this is completely arbitrary. make this object/message whatever you applies to your application that you want your nodes to know about the other nodes.

 		var Discover = require('node-discover');
 		var d = new Discover();